-Roivant receives bad news — and so does Softbank
+Roivant receives bad news — and so does SoftBank

 The same could prove true for Roivant, but the company arguably has a much taller wall to climb now, particularly given its splashy debut and the attention paid to Axovant in particular as its first spin-out.
 As Harvard business professor and Axovant board member Gary Pisano told the outlet STAT last year, “In biotech, your first impression is your first drug,” meaning if it succeeds, it’s smooth sailing.
 If not . . .

-We’ve reached out to Softbank for comment on the results of the interperdine trial.
-In the meantime, It’s worth noting that there’s no way its team could have known today’s outcome when it invested last month.
-Trials are completely “blind” until they are ended.
+We’ve reached out to SoftBank for comment on the results of the interperdine trial.
+In the meantime, it’s worth noting that there’s no way its team could have known today’s outcome when it invested last month.
+Trials are completely “blinded” until they are ended.

 In fact, as some readers might recall, billionaire hedge fund manager Steve Cohen bet a quarter of a billion dollars on what seemed like another promising Alzheimer’s drug in 2008 and was charged with insider trading when it was learned that one of his portfolio managers was secretly obtaining details about the progress of its clinical trials.